mmertsa/PythonBasics/README.md

 # PythonBasics

 <p>
-Python was the first language I programmed with back in the university.
+Python was the first programming language I came accross with back in the university.
 I was studying English as my major and decided to take a beginner programming course just for fun.
 During that course I learned to code very simple code with Python and really enjoyed the course.
 A few years later I am studying